 The price of water is derived from five elements:

 The price of water paid by a household depends on the amount consumed.
 The reason for the disparity in pricing based on volume is due to price components, which can vary from one water company to the next.

-The average price of water therefore depends on average consumption.
-Because of the fixed annual drinking water contributions are calculated by household (rather than per person, for example) it is practical to use the average price a typical household pays.
+The average price of water, therefore, depends on average consumption.
+Because the fixed annual drinking water contributions are calculated by household (rather than per person, for example) it is practical to use the average price a typical household pays.

-The average household consumes around 83.4 m3 water each year (equal to 106 L per person per day), yielding an average price of DKK 63.24 per m3 water.
+The average Dane consumes 104 L per person per day, yielding an average price of DKK 71.31 per m3 of water.